Sessions, in Iowa, laments federal judges’ rulings against administration

 “I may have withdrawal symptoms when this thing is over.
 The constant criticism kind of wakes you up in the morning.
 ‘What are they going to say today,’” Sessions said.
 “I’ve got lawyers, 100,000 people in the Department of Justice who represent all these federal agencies with all their millions of employees and I’m expected to know everything that’s happening.
 And when it doesn’t get right they’re going to put me in jail.
 That’s kind of sometimes the way I feel about it.”

+U.S. Sen. Chuck Grassley, the Republican from Iowa, provided a similar thought on the use of nationwide injunctions.
+Grassley said he does not want to rule out situations where a judge would have legitimate cause to issue a nationwide injunction, but he shares the concern that the practice is becoming too common.

+“I would not want the widespread use of recent years to become a practice,” Grassley said.
+“There’s some exceptions where it ought to be used, but I think it’s been used in too many cases where it’s not justified.”

 Sessions spoke briefly about the nomination of Brett Kavanaugh to the U.S. Supreme Court.
-Kavanaugh is Trump’s second high court nominee; the first, Neil Gorsuch, is scheduled to speak later at the conference later Friday.
+Kavanaugh is Trump’s second high court nominee; the first, Neil Gorsuch, spoke later at the conference later in the day.

 Sessions said he thinks Democrats are asking for more documentation than they need in Kavanaugh’s confirmation process.